Danielbaker31/HouseholdWaterMonitoringSystem/Journals/Advait Renduchintala (advaitr3)/advaitr3.md

 ![userTable](images/userTable.png)

 **Challenges**:
 One major challenge we faced was the inability to parse JSON payloads consistently, which caused the frontend to crash during initial testing.
-The issue stemmed from differences in the payload formats sent by the ESP32 and the way the Lambda functions were interpreting them.
+The issue was from differences in the payload formats sent by the ESP32 and the way the Lambda functions were interpreting them.
 To address this, we standardized the JSON payload structure and ensured that the Lambda functions processed them correctly.
-For example, we unified field names and data types across the entire system.
+For example, we combined field names and data types across the entire system.
 This approach resolved the issue and improved the stability of our data flow pipeline.

 Below is a picture of the error I was debigging using the chrome developer tools.